cid2rrrr/0220dbtest/README.md

 ![rslt 5](./5.png)

-Welp, I started this project without knowing Deep Learning and finished it as if I am chased.
+Welp, I started this project without knowing Deep Learning and finished it as if I were chased.
 So the result is not very good.

 What I was trying to ascertain is that accuracy(f1-score) increases when given additional information.